laurilehmijoki/s3_website/README.md

 ## Install

-    gem install jekyll-s3
+    gem install s3_website

 ## Usage

-* Go to your jekyll site directory
+* Go to your website directory
-* Run `jekyll-s3`.
-It generates a configuration file called `_jekyll_s3.yml` that looks like this:
+* Run `s3_website`.
+It generates a configuration file called `s3_website.yml` that looks like this:
 <pre>
 s3_id: YOUR_AWS_S3_ACCESS_KEY_ID
 s3_secret: YOUR_AWS_S3_SECRET_ACCESS_KEY
 s3_bucket: your.blog.bucket.com
 </pre>
 * Edit it with your details (you can use [ERB](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html) in the file)
-* Run `configure-s3-website --config-file _jekyll_s3.yml` This will configure
+* Run `configure-s3-website --config-file s3_website.yml` This will configure
   your bucket to function as an S3 website.
 If the bucket does not exist, `configure-s3-website` will create it for you.

-* Run `jekyll-s3` to push your Jekyll blog to S3.
+* Run `s3_website` to push your website to S3.
 Congratulations!
 You are live.

-(If you are using `jekyll-s3` on an [EC2 instance with IAM roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances), you can omit the `s3_id` and `s3_secret` keys in the config file.)
+(If you are using `s3_website` on an [EC2 instance with IAM roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances), you can omit the `s3_id` and `s3_secret` keys in the config file.)

 ### Using environment variables

-You can use ERB in your `_jekyll_s3.yml` file which incorporates environment variables:
+You can use ERB in your `s3_website.yml` file which incorporates environment variables:

 ```yaml
 s3_id: <%= ENV['S3_ID'] %>